Vaccine impact models for

 How to submit your application:

-To have your model considered by the VIMC secretariat, please email the following documents to [email protected] with a subject line “RfP 2018 – [your disease area] – [your group name]” by Wednesday 13 June 2018, 23:00 GMT:
+To have your model considered by the VIMC secretariat, please email the following documents to [email protected] with a subject line “RfP 2020 – [your disease area] – [your group name]” by ** Monday 20 April 2020, 23:00 UK time**:

-- Draft burden estimates for Nigeria for specified disease area (Please submit directly via Consortium delivery platform using the standardised upload templates.)
+Draft burden estimates for one pre-defined country for specified disease area (Please submit directly via Consortium delivery platform using the standardised upload templates.)